ABSP-methylation-tool/ABSP/README.md

 To use ABSP :

-* Download all the ABSP files
+* Download all the ABSP files ("Code", "Download Zip")
 * Install R and RStudio
 * Open the "ABSP Rproject.Rproject" file with Rstudio (it might take a few minutes to open)
 * Open the "app.R" file with Rstuio